 There are two reasons why we are striking:

-- First, to protect staff pensions, which are under renewed attack after last year’s dispute.
+- First, to protect staff pensions, which are under renewed attack after the 2018 dispute.

 - Second, to fight for the rights of casualised, female and BAME staff.
 Growing numbers of staff are working on short-term or precarious contracts that don’t pay them enough to make ends meet.
 There is also a persistent gender and racial pay gap.
 This means that at Warwick, for instance, women earn 74p for every £1 earned by men and BAME staff are paid an average of 25% less than their white colleagues.
 This action is about stopping the downgrading of pensions, ending casualisation and closing the gender and racial pay gap.